Land use planning and development

 A shared responsibility to support safe planning near pipeline infrastructure.

-Under the Canadian Energy Regulator Act (CER Act), standards set by Canadian Standards Association CSA Z663-18 (Land Use Planning in Vicinity of Pipeline Systems), and other industry best practices, preventing pipeline damage is a shared responsibility between the pipeline operator and various stakeholders, including municipal officials, landowners and developers.
+Under the Canada Energy Regulator Act (CER Act), standards set by Canadian Standards Association CSA Z663-18 (Land Use Planning in Vicinity of Pipeline Systems), and other industry best practices, preventing pipeline damage is a shared responsibility between the pipeline operator and various stakeholders, including municipal officials, landowners and developers.
 Recognizing this shared responsibility, municipal officials, landowners, and developers must notify Enbridge early in the planning stage of a proposed project in proximity to Enbridge infrastructure.

 Enbridge pipelines near you